lexbor/docs/source/examples/css/StyleSheet.md

-This article explains the example code within the file [lexbor/css/StyleSheet.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/css/StyleSheet.c), which demonstrates how to use the Lexbor library to read and parse a CSS stylesheet.
+This article explains the example code within the file [lexbor/css/StyleSheet.c](https://github.com/lexbor/lexbor/blob/master/examples/lexbor/css/StyleSheet.c), which demonstrates how to use the `lexbor` library to read and parse a CSS stylesheet.
 The code showcases the steps required to initialize the parser, read the CSS data from a file, parse the stylesheet, and serialize the resulting object.